Improve your English skills

 Learning Skills | Grammar | Listening | Reading | Speaking | Vocabulary | Writing

 Listening plays a huge part in learning any language.
 The first thing you did as a child was listen - you couldn't talk, or write or speak, so you listened.
 Unfortunately as we grow up a lot of us lose the skill of listening, but like most things, it is something you can improve on.

 The first thing to do is learn to listen actively.
 Learning a language is a lot like learning to play a musical instrument.
 You can listen to music for enjoyment, but if you want to study the music you have to listen more critically.
 It's the same with languages; you need to make a conscious effort to hear not only the words that someone is saying but, more importantly, pay attention, and try to understand the complete message behind the words.

-Watching films, TV shows or videos is a good start.
+If you can't get hold of listening materials, watching films, TV shows or videos are a good substitute.
 If you're not sure what films to watch, look at my recommended films pages.

 Every week Amatsu reads out the News Round Up from the English magazine.